mcmahoniel/ctf_write-ups/2021/b01lers_ctf/Misc/NSNC/README.md

 <img src="qrazybox.png" alt="An online QR code editor." width="600">

 We can play around with the format a bit to make sure it matches our sample.
-Low error correction and mask pattern 6 seem to be a match.
+Low error correction and mask pattern 6 seem to be a match:

 <img src="formatinfo.png" alt="Configuring our QR code." width="600">